ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/nichijou/+deep-dive.md

 ### trolling done right

-we also have a couple of characters that really seems like their only purpose is to troll the, which is a fantastic way to make us expect the unexpected. like, every time *mai* is on screen or when *mio* is with her big sister, we just know that something ridiculous is going to happen.
+we also have a couple of characters that really seems like their only purpose is to troll the, which is a fantastic way to make us expect the unexpected. like, every time *mai* or *mio*'s big sister is on screen, we just know that something ridiculous is going to happen.

 the trolling is done without malice, it never feels like they're being mean-spirited or cruel. but rather, they're so unpredictable and confuses the characters around them that it makes for some of the funniest moments in the show, with or without context!